 Because a lot of the degree plans within the School of Engineering require students to adhere to a strict four-year plan, it might not always be in your best interest to study abroad during the fall or the spring terms.
-If this is the case but you want to participate in an international experience prior to graduation, you may want to look into studying abroad somewhere over a summer term.
+If this is the case but you want to participate in an international experience prior to graduation, you may want to look into studying abroad somewhere over a January term or a summer term.

 Some schools of NYU offer specialized guided courses abroad at the different NYU abroad sites while other schools offer courses at external sites.
 For example, you can study Urban Design through the NYU College of Arts and Sciences at NYU London in the United Kingdom or you can study Latin American Social/Cultural Issues through the Silver School of Social Work in Costa Rica.
 Each year brings different course options.